Brawl Breaks Out At Miami International Airport, Two Men Arrested

 MIAMI (CBSMiami) – Two men have been charged after a brawl broke out at Miami International Airport Monday evening.

-According to the Miami-Dade Police Department, officers were called out to gate H8 at around 6:35 p.m. after an airport employee reported a disturbance stemming from a delayed charter flight.READ MORE: Miami Police Ask For Help In Finding Missing Woman Ionian Regalado
+According to the Miami-Dade Police Department, officers were called out to gate H8 at around 6:35 p.m. after an airport employee reported a disturbance stemming from a delayed charter flight.READ MORE: Travel Boom At MIA Comes As Omicron Cases Continue To Rise

 Mayfrer Serranopaca, 30, from Kissimmee, reportedly stopped the driver of a Turkish Airlines transport golf cart, jumped on its hood, and demanded that the driver have someone call Air Century Airline and have them tell him what was going on with the delayed flight.